downlz/openrouter-claude-proxy/README.md

 # Proxy Server for Claude Code

 A Flask-based proxy server that enables Claude Code to work with OpenRouter models by transforming API requests between Anthropic's format and OpenRouter's OpenAI-compatible format.
-This solution resolves litellm API key issues and provides seamless integration between Claude Code and OpenRouter's diverse model ecosystem.
+This solution resolves litellm API key issues and doesn't needs a separate ccr service as in "Claude Code Router" and provides seamless integration between Claude Code and OpenRouter's diverse model ecosystem.

 ## Table of Contents